 Learn about this growing patient niche and their specific needs.
 Speak the language of aerial artists and gain their confidence by understanding common movement faults and treatment cues.

 Don’t see a date or location that works for you?
 Contact Emily for details on setting up a course near you.

-Feb 25, 2018 – Fly Circus Space – A full day of learning the “WHY” of aerial arts.
+Feb 25, 2018 — The “Why” of Aerial Arts — A full day of learning the “WHY” of aerial arts.
 Understanding the why behind the form and technique used in aerial training including, hanging, hollow bodies, inversions, and high level skills.
 The anatomy of the body holds the answers.
-Broken into three sessions, hip, shoulder and injury prevention this will be one day of packed learning!

-Jul 9, 2017 – Sky Gym – A six hour immersive anatomy workshop for aerial artists.
+Jul 9, 2017 — Anatomy for Aerial Artists — A six hour immersive anatomy workshop for aerial artists.
 Prevent injury and improve performance by understanding how your body moves.
 Work with your body as you uncover how the shoulders, core, and hips interact to move you through space, support your weight, and achieve greater flexibility through proper mechanics.

 Apr 9, 2017 — Evaluation and Treatment of Circus Artists — A 4 hour course for physical therapists and other health practitioners during which we will analyze common movements in circus arts from hanging to inversions and skin the cat.
 Participants will learn to recognize compensations and ways to treat clients before these patterns turn into injuries.

-Apr 8, 2017 – Esh Circus Arts – A two session course at Esh Circus Arts with a focus on injury prevention and anatomy of the hip and shoulder.
+Apr 8, 2017 — Injury Prevention and Anatomy — A two session course at Esh Circus Arts with a focus on injury prevention and anatomy of the hip and shoulder.